§ 1 Information on the collection of personal data

 § 5 Objecting or withdrawing consent for the processing of your data

 (1) If you have consented to the processing of your data, you may withdraw this consent at any time.
-Withdrawing consent in this way affects the reliability of the processing of your personal data, once you have informed us of this.
+Withdrawing consent in this way affects the legitimacy of the processing of your personal data, once you have informed us of this.

 (2) Providing our processing of your data is based on the balance of interests, you may object to this processing.
 This is the case if the processing is particularly not required for the fulfilment of a contract with you, which we explain in each case in the description of functions below.
 When you object in this way, please explain why we should not process your personal data in the way we have described.
 If your objection is reasonable, we will check the facts and will either stop or modify the data processing, or will explain our legitimate reasons for continuing to process your data.